birk-bre/django-react-ehr/README.md

     # Inherits patient filtering from the mixin
 ```

-See `backend/ehr/views.py` for implementation examples and `BEST_PRACTICES.md` for a detailed explanation of this pattern.

 **Error Handling**
 The current implementation has basic error handling.
-Production applications should include:

-- Structured logging
-- Custom exception handlers
-- User-friendly error messages
-- Error tracking services (Sentry, Rollbar)

-**Testing**
-While this project doesn't include tests, production applications should have:

-- Unit tests for models and serializers
-- Integration tests for API endpoints
-- Frontend component tests
-- End-to-end tests for critical user flows

-## Learning Exercises

-These exercises will help you understand the codebase and practice full-stack development:

-### Beginner Level
+## Area for Improvement

+### Low hanging fruit

 1. **Add a Field to Patient Model**